RGB-WG/wtf.rgb.tech/content/glossary/user/consignment.md

 <aside>
     <p>A peer-to-peer network <dfn title="Storage and messaging network"><a href="storm">Storm</a></dfn> is being
     developed as a part of <a href="https://uviolet.net">Ultraviolet</a> effort.
-Once developer, it will be used as a default data availability network for RGB information exchange.</p>
+Once developed, it will be used as a default data availability network for RGB information exchange.</p>
 </aside>